saadactin/ML/day4_tutorial.md

 # Day 4: Introduction to NumPy — Arrays, Indexing, Slicing, and Shape

+need to remember : boolean masking , fancy index , reshaping and manipulating flattening of array and its type
 ## Introduction

 **NumPy** (Numerical Python) is a fundamental library for scientific computing in Python.
 It provides powerful tools for working with arrays and performing mathematical operations efficiently.